Wellington

 The year ahead

-For the government, the next quarter is critical.
-With an election looming next year, there will be pressure to shift from cost-cutting to actual policy delivery, particularly in Q1 and Q2.
-That could drive more stability and confidence in the public sector hiring landscape.
+Looking ahead, the next quarter is critical for the government.
+With an election looming next year, there will be pressure to shift from cost-cutting to actual policy delivery, particularly in Q1 and Q2, that could drive more stability and confidence in the public sector hiring landscape.

-From a recruitment perspective, we anticipate that as market confidence builds, so too will candidates’ appetite for change.
-People who have been sitting tight in the name of job security may begin exploring new roles, which could result in high applicant volumes and offer employers access to some exceptional talent.
+From a recruitment perspective, we anticipate that, as market confidence builds, so too will candidates’ appetite for change.
+People who have been sitting tight in the name of job security may begin exploring new roles, which could result in high applicant volumes and simultaneously offer employers access to some exceptional talent.
+On the other side of this coin, it may also raise the issue of attrition for employers.

 Overall, the second half of the year could bring more clarity, opportunity, and movement, especially if early signs of recovery continue to build.
 While uncertainty remains, there’s also momentum, and that’s something to watch.